danfuzz/lactoserv/README.md

 To run (versions as above):
 * Standard-ish POSIX operating environment.
-  * Notably, it assumes `openssl` (or similar) is available in the runtime environment.
-(This is only used when the system is asked to generate self-signed certificates.
-If you don't need to do that, then Node's built-in SSL implementation suffices.)
 * Recent-ish version of Bash.
 * Node v20 or later.
 This is required because the project uses:
   * The relatively new `/v` flag on regular expressions, which became available